abhishekcs01/Python-Projects/README.md

 # Python-Projects
-Working on Python projects so that i gain hands on experience from basics to advanced
+Working on Python projects so that i gain hands on experience from basics to advanced.
+Starting off with
+1. Tables
+2. Calculator